apache/drill/_docs/manage-drill/015-configuring-multitenant-resources.md

 ---
-title: "Configuring Resources in a Mixed Cluster"
+title: "Configuring Multitenant Resources"
-parent: "Configuring Different Workloads"
+parent: "Configuring a Multitenant Cluster"
 ---
 Drill operations are memory and CPU-intensive.
 You need to statically partition the cluster to designate which partition handles which workload.
 To configure resources for Drill in a MapR cluster, modify one or more of the following files in `/opt/mapr/conf/conf.d` that the installation process creates.